SafwanShaheen/SSC/README.md

 # SSC
 Breathing Monitor SSC Project

-Contains Arduino sketches for wired and bluetooth transmission of sensor data
+Contains Arduino sketch for wired transmission of sensor data

 Contains Python script which parses mock data from a CSV file to demonstrate functionality